 Low gas mileage - A valve inside the fuel pump may not be opening, causing more fuel than necessary to pour into the engine system which could cause you to fill your vehicle with fuel more often than usual.
 Low gas mileage can also mean other issues with your vehicle, and we at The Garage - Burlingame can figure out exactly what the issue with your vehicle is.

 The car will not start - If the fuel pump fails completely, the vehicle will refuse to start.
 The engine will still crank when the key is turned, but it will be unable to start due to the lack of fuel.
 A no-start situation can also be caused by a variety of other issues, so having the vehicle properly diagnosed is highly recommended.

 If you are experiencing one or more of these symptoms with your vehicle and are in the 94010 area or nearby, you can bring your car to The Garage - Burlingame in San Mateo, County County to get it fixed up or to get a fuel pump replacement.

 We at The Garage - Burlingame in Burlingame are experts in all things auto repair.
-We've been fixing cars since 1994 and our service advisor team have decades of combined experience.
-We can examine your vehicle bumper to bumper and provide a multitude of services, like Auto Repair, body damage repair, and tune-ups, and auto Tire and Alignment Service.
+We've been fixing cars since 1994 and our service advisor team has decades of combined experience.
+We can examine your vehicle bumper to bumper and provide a multitude of services, like auto repair and auto wheel alignment.
 Here's why we should be your local auto repair shop:

-To schedule an appointment with The Garage - Burlingame in Burlingame, give us a call at 650-389-7488 or schedule an appointment online.
+To schedule an appointment with The Garage - Burlingame in Burlingame, give us a call at 650-389-7488 or schedule an appointment online at https://thegarageburlingame.com/.
 The Garage - Burlingame: The Garage Automotive Services-The Bay Areas Best Dealer Alternative.